lokkotara/custom-modal/README.md

 This package is meant to be used for educational purpose.
 It is not intended to be maintained and could be deleted in the future.

+## About this package

+It's a simple, lightweight, and customizable modal component for React.
+It is built using Storybook and fortawesome as dependencies.

+-> Storybook allows us to isolate the package from the business logic and context of our application.

+-> Fortawesome is a package developed by Font Awesome and provides an easy way to use icons in our component.

 ## Installation

 To install this package, type `npm install @lokkotara/custom-modal`.